Risks of California muni bankruptcies rising: Moody's

-The remedies California’s municipalities can employ are more limited than those of some other states, citing restrictions on property tax hikes and cities’ considerable independence from the state government, Moody’s said.
+The remedies California’s municipalities can employ are more limited than those of some other states.
+Moody’s noted California’s constitution restricts the ability of localities to issue general obligation bonds, and raise property tax rates.
+Further, the state has a “home rule” policy.
+Such policies give municipalities considerable independence from the state government.

-Moody’s also cited a law enacted in 2011 that allows municipalities in California to file for bankruptcy after a 60-day period of mediation talks with creditors.
-The directive to negotiate “appears to condone, if not normalize, less than full and timely payments to bondholders,” it said.
+And in 2011, California enacted a law that allows municipalities to file for bankruptcy after a 60-day period of mediation talks with creditors.

 Some of the most vulnerable California localities are located inland, “within the Empire and Central Valley, where cheap financing and speculative residential and commercial development during the boom years resulted in high foreclosure rates and depressed prices,” Moody’s said.
 These factors reduce property tax revenue.